What is Integrated Pest Management (IPM)?

 IPM first determines if a pest needs to be managed, and if so, when, where, and how best to do it.
-Key elements of an IPM program are information gathering, well-informed decision making, and monitoring of results.
+Key elements of an IPM program include gathering information up front as well as monitoring results.
 IPM uses many strategies to achieve its goals, combining policies, cultural practices, mechanical means, and biological and pesticidal methods.
 The IPM process ensures that the most effective, low-risk methods and materials are used to manage pests.
 Here are a few examples of IPM in Portland parks:

-- Correct fertilization to encourage plant health and resistance to pests.
+- Using the correct fertilization to encourage plant health and pest resistance;

-- Aerating and overseeding turf to encourage healthy grass.
+- Aerating and overseeding turf to encourage healthy grass; and

 - Applying carefully selected herbicides to control weeds before they can seed.